ritwickdey/live-server-web-extension/README.md

 * Install the extension on your browser.
 * Install [`VSCode`](https://code.visualstudio.com/download) Editor & [`Live Server`](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) Extension.
 * Confiure Live Server settings (`.vscode/settings.json`) as follows :

     ```js
     //.vscode/settings.json

     {
+        // Mainly for static files
         "liveServer.settings.useWebExt": true,

+        /*
-        //If you have dynamic pages (PHP), you have to setup proxy - it's pretty easy.
+            If you have dynamic pages (PHP), you have to setup proxy - it's pretty easy.

-        // In easy word, it means you're shifting your real url (actual PHP url) to another url (which LiveSever will start).
+            In easy word, it means you're shifting your real url (actual PHP url)
+            to another url (which LiveSever will start).
+        */
         "liveServer.settings.proxy": {
-            "enable": false,
+            "enable": true, //switch on :)
             "baseUri": "/", //from where you want to proxy.
             "proxyUri": "http://127.0.0.1:80" //the actual url.
         },